Prithvi-Prabhu/names-emails/README.md

 # names-emails
-Saving names and emails to database
+Saving names and emails to database created using MariaDB.
+FastAPI used for API calls.